 - Product recommendations based on the purchase history of the shopper.

-You can use the card alias to recognize the shopper, but you can also go one step further and create your own identifiers to be returned in card acquisition and payment responses.
+You can use only the card alias to recognize the shopper.
+Or you can go one step further and create your own identifiers to be returned in card acquisition and payment responses.
 That enables you to identify an individual, not just their payment card, and make the shopping experience even more personal.

 You use the issuer country and the card BIN returned in the card acquisition response to determine whether the transaction qualifies for a VAT refund.
 If the transaction qualifies, you give the shopper a tax-free form so that they can claim a refund with your tax-free shopping provider.